chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/creating-addons.md

 In the previous chapter we were introduced to one of the key features of Storybook, its robust system of [addons](https://storybook.js.org/addons/introduction/), which can be used to enhance not only yours but also your team's developer experience and workflows.

 In this chapter we're going to take a look on how we create our own addon.
-You might think that writting it can be a daunting task, but actually it's not, we just need to take a couple of steps to get started and we can start writting it.
+You might think that writing it can be a daunting task, but actually it's not, we just need to take a couple of steps to get started and we can start writing it.

 But first thing is first, let's first scope out what our addon will do.